ntrezowan/the-plain/_posts/2018-05-29-f5-maintenance-page-with-irule.md

                    <div id="maintenanceBody" align="center">
                    	<strong>This site is in maintenance now.</strong>
                    	<br /><br />
-                      You will be redirected to the homepage automatically in 15 seconds.
+                      You will be redirected to https://discovery.com automatically in 15 seconds.
                     </div>
                 </div>
             </body>